10 Rules for Shopping eShakti

 - Remember Bracelet & 3/4 are challenging if you plan to wear a tight jacket or sweater over it, as the sleeve can get caught and roll up easy.

-- Elbow length is easily the most vintage, and my favorite.
+- Elbow length is easily the most vintage looking, and my personal favorite.

 - Puff can actually be flattering if you have bigger upper arms, because the puffing will give the illusion of the arm being more slender by contrast.